hakhakobian/regallery/readme.txt

 *   **Responsive Support & Continuous Improvements:** Our dedicated support team is here to ensure you get the most out of the Re Gallery plugin.
 We actively listen to user feedback and continuously roll out updates, including upcoming features like lightbox enhancements, gallery animations, and more.
 Re Gallery is built for long-term use: SEO-optimized, mobile-responsive, and designed to keep your site visually compelling, fast, and easy to navigate.

+https://www.youtube.com/watch?v=RldoAkceHTQ

-== 🎨 Live Demo - See Photo Gallery in Action ==
+== 🎨 Real-Time Preview - See Photo Gallery in Action ==

 **Re Gallery** gives you everything you need to build **professional, mobile-friendly, responsive** photo galleries fast and without any coding.
-Explore our interactive live demo to view stunning examples of responsive gallery layouts, customizable pre-built templates, and modern designs like masonry, carousel, and lightbox galleries.
+Explore our interactive live preview to view stunning examples of responsive gallery layouts, customizable pre-designed templates, and modern designs like masonry, carousel, and lightbox galleries.
 Whether you're updating a blog, portfolio, or eCommerce store, you'll see how easy it is to enhance your WordPress website with Re Gallery.
 🔗 [View Re Gallery Demo Page](https://regallery.team/core/demo/?utm_source=wordpress&utm_medium=details&utm_campaign=demo_page) and start designing your perfect gallery today!

-https://www.youtube.com/watch?v=RldoAkceHTQ

 == Why Choose the Re Gallery Photo Gallery Plugin? ==